ori-ui/ori/README.md

     tooltip(counter, "Click to increment the counter!")
 }

-// We create our app function that creates the UI of our app.
+// We create our ui function that creates the UI of our app.
 //
 // This will be called every time the UI needs to be rebuilt,
-// eg. when the a button is clicked. fn app(data: &mut Data) -> impl View<Data> {
+// eg. when the a button is clicked. fn ui(data: &mut Data) -> impl View<Data> {
     // We use the `vstack!` macro to create a vertical stack of views. let content = vstack![counter_button(), text!("Clicked {} time(s)", data.counter)];